iamseonghoon/iamseonghoon/README.md

 ### ✨ Technical skills
 - Spoken Languages: Korean, English
 - Programming Languages: C, C++, Python, JavaScript, Java
-(Also, I have some experience in Go, Kotlin, Ruby, C#, and so on.)
+(Also, I have some experience in Go, Kotlin, Ruby, C#, PHP, and so on.)